-The Personnel line item includes USFWS In-Kind support.
-Fee Acquisition w/o PILT and Easement Acquisition include leverage from a NAWCA fee and easement acquisition grant.
-The leverage offered on the DSS line reflects one-half of the Conservancy's federally approved indirect rate.
+The Personnel line includes USFWS In-kind support.
+Fee acquisitions w/o PILT and easement acquisitions include leverage from a Pheasants Forever NAWCA fee and easement acquisition grant.
+The leverage offered on the DSS line reflects the unrecovered portion of the Conservancy's federally approved indirect rate.
 These funds are privately raised.